luisorbaiceta/mouser.js/README.md

 # Mouser.js &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/luisorbaiceta/mouser.js/LICENSE) [![npm version](https://img.shields.io/npm/v/mouser.js.svg?style=flat)](https://www.npmjs.com/package/mouser.js) ![CI](https://github.com/luisorbaiceta/mouser.js/actions/workflows/ci.yml/badge.svg?branch=main) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/luisorbaiceta/mouser.js/pulls)

 Mouser.js is a Javascript helper for mouse move animations.
-Import the function, pass a list of listeners, and they will recieve a vector with the current mouse position ranging from 0 to 1. `{x: 0.23, y: 0.7}`
+Import the function, pass a list of listeners, and they will recieve a vector with the current mouse position ranging from 0 to 1 relative to the reference, and the global position (`gx and gy`). `{x: 0.23, y: 0.7, gx: 235, gy: 367}`

 * **Zero-Dependencies:** With a size of ~18kb (unpacked).
 * **Minimal:** Mouser.js just registers the listeners and pass the vector to them.
 What you do with those values is